Safety and Security

 - Traffic Safety - The Fairfax County Police Department is committed to keeping the citizens who live in, work in and visit Fairfax County, safe on our roadways.
-Learn more about traffic safety, driving while texting or on a cellphone, a guide to distracted driving & teen safety, dangers of text messaging and driving, stop impaired driving, speak up or else, drive smart.
+Learn more about traffic safety, driving while texting or on a cellphone, a guide to distracted driving & teen safety, dangers of text messaging and driving, and speak up or else.

 - Unified Prevention Coalition - The Unified Prevention Coalition is dedicated to promoting prevention and early intervention for violence and drug use in the community.